dfrojas/dfrojas.github.io/index.markdown

 <div class="home-paragraph"  markdown="1">

 And I live my life at the intersection of technology, underwater exploration, and the pulsating rhythms of techno music.
-My journey is a harmonious blend of programming, scuba diving adventures, deep-seated passion for ocean conservation and electronic music.
-Here, you'll find mainly four types of content:
+Here I write ocassionally about:

 1. 👨‍💻 **Software:** I like to build and experiment with the technologies I like: Containers, compilers, distributed systems, eBPF, programming languages, internals, etc. In this section, I publish only technical content about software.